Do you work in person or online?

 Some of the most important work in therapy actually happens in between the sessions.
 We will work together to give you tools to process what has been discussed and integrate it into your life.

 I am originally from Berlin, Germany where I earned a master’s of social work degree equivalent at Freie University, and a certificate in Systemic Counseling and Therapy from the Institute of Systemic Therapy and Occupational Counseling (ISTOB) in Munich.
 I have lived in the Bay Area since 2002 and worked as a clinical social worker prior to getting licensed as a psychotherapist (LCSW) in 2009.
-Since then I have been trained in Bader-Pearson's Developmental Model as well as in Emotionally Focused Therapy (EFT).
-In addition to my private practice I also work as a mediator for the San Francisco Bar Association (but I don't work with separating or divorcing couples in that role)
+Since then I have been trained in Bader-Pearson's Developmental Model as well as in Emotionally Focused Therapy (EFT), and I am a contractor for both Couples Institute Counseling Services and California Relationship Centers.
+In addition to my private practice I also work as a mediator for the San Francisco Bar Association, however I don't work with separating or divorcing couples in that role.

 Over the years I have been able to work with people from all walks of life - children, adults and seniors, couples and families, all from very diverse backgrounds.
 I have worked as a psychiatric social worker, counselor, case manager, and mediator.
 This experience has greatly helped me to understand the full range of complex problems people face, and continues to shape my approach as a psychotherapist.